 Fast-forward to January and amidst more snowfall and ice, training still wasn't going entirely to plan.
 I'd not managed any runs as far as the two 16 mile ones I'd done in December, and was fast approaching an early start to race seasaon.
-At that point, things started to turn around, even if only for a while - I made the leap from the slow 10-12 mile long runs I'd been doing, to try my first 18 mile run since that time running with the lovely @EmaJoyC in November.
+At that point, things started to turn around, even if only for a while - I made the leap from the slow 10-12 mile long runs I'd been doing, to try my first 18 mile run since that time running with @EmaJoyC in November for The Home Run.

 In February the bouts of snow and ice continued and interrupted long runs and speed sessions.
 Racing a 10K in London felt controlled and easy - I got a satisfying time without needing to go "all out" to get it.
 Perhaps it'd be okay.
 I then managed a personal best of almost a minute at a half marathon where I'd not gone "all out" either.
 I had hopes that a sub-90 half would soon be on the cards.

 March should have been focusing on distance, with a couple of races thrown in to see how I was progressing.
 The first of these got delayed due to heavy snowfall and would instead take place the weekend I'd ideally be doing my longest run - 14 days before the marathon.
 The second of these was another go at the half - but again snow was forecast and this was cancelled on the morning of the race.
 With the ice as it was - I couldn't run at all.
 A week later was the postponed Ashbourne 10, and very little time to get more miles done.
 By race day I'd done 22 miles once, but four weeks before race day.